fbcaires/filipebcaires.com/content/publication/cspp/index.md

 ---
-abstract: We study the role of contract splitting in public procurement.
-Procurement contracts with price below a threshold can be awarded at discretion, while awards for contracts above it are required to be competitive.
-Exploiting a reform that reduced the threshold, we find that buyers manipulate projects' price in order to award contracts at discretion.
-We show that contract splitting, the division of large contracts into multiple smaller parts, is the most important mechanism of manipulation in public procurement in this context.
-Our evidence suggests that splitting is driven by favouritism rather than efficiency-promoting motives of manipulation - we find _i)_ no evidence that splitting is intended to foster non-contractible quality through discretion, _ii)_ that split contracts are more likely to be awarded to sellers associated with favouritism,  _iii)_ less transparent buyers manipulate more, and _iv)_ split contracts are associated with slightly worse post-award performance.
+abstract: This paper studies contract splitting - the act of splitting contracts into multiple smaller ones - as a mechanism of manipulation in public procurement.
+Leveraging the procurement administrative registry in Portugal and exploiting a reform that lowered discretion thresholds, we find that contract splitting is the main mechanism of manipulation.
+Buyers split to circumvent competitive requirements, more so for goods and services than for less divisible construction works.
+We discuss the implications of contract splitting for commonly used bunching estimators, documenting the existence of a splitting-induced bias.
+Discretion-seeking manipulation is motivated by favoritism rather than efficiency promotion.
 authors:
 - admin
 - Susana Peralta